Skip to content

-Family-owned, five-star housebuilder, Bloor Homes, is preparing outline proposals for a residential neighbourhood at a sustainable location on the edge of Mile Oak.
+Following community consultation during the summer of 2025, family-owned, five-star housebuilder, Bloor Homes, has submitted outline proposals for a residential neighbourhood at a sustainable location on the edge of Mile Oak.

 The proposed new neighbourhood would include: